Should You Open a Restaurant Franchise?

 If you are planning to open a food service business, the idea of purchasing a franchise may be something you are considering.
 When you purchase a franchise you are essentially buying into an already established brand, name and overall business.
 There are many advantages and disadvantages to doing so.
 As you consider this option, you will want to weigh the pros and cons to see if this is a venture that will benefit you.

-Another advantage of going with a franchise is that you are buying into a prearranged way of running things.
+3) A thrid advantage of going with a franchise is that you are buying into a prearranged way of running things.
 The decor, the menu, the signage, the name and brand, have all been taken care of for you.
 You are also buying into a support network of trainers, managers and brand representatives who will be there to help you get your chain up and running.
-This is of great advantage to someone new to the restaurant business as it is a great way to get a lot of help and support.
+This is a big advantage for someone who is new to the restaurant business and is a great way to get a lot of help and support.

-Another advantage of opening a franchise is that your buying power will be increased.
+4) Another advantage of opening a franchise is that your buying power will increase.
 A large franchise is usually better able to negotiate deals with vendors because they are purchasing in higher volumes.
 You will benefit from that by getting better prices as well.

 If you do opt for buying into a franchise, it is vital that you research the franchise thoroughly.
 Check their financial statements, speak to other franchise owners, do a background check.
 Find out their policies regarding royalty fees, service and support and advertising.
 In short, get all the information you can about the company, especially how much of an upfront fee they will require, before you pursue the franchise.